AtzoriMarco/OF2025_Erlangen/README.md

 cat
 grep
 ```

-## Disclaimer for what follows
+## Disclaimer & references

 * This README contains a set of instructions and the case studies.
 Each case study is included as it is **after** the instructions have been followed, e.g. addining new post-processing operations, and the data removed.
 It is then recommended to reproduce the instruction in different location than this repository.
-The paths reported toge
+The paths may differ depending on OF installation.

-* Tutorials are intended to illustrate some of the capability of the code; requirements to assure imulations yield realistic results, such as those on resolution, domain size, average time, or any other parameter, are not necessary met.
+* Tutorials are intended to illustrate some of the capabilities of the code; requirements to assure simulations yield realistic results, such as those on resolution, domain size, and average time, are typically not met.

+* There is already a copious amount of material available online, sometimes with outdated information on previous version, sometimes referring to alternative OpenFOAM distributions.
+Although focusing on one distribution is clearly helpful as a beginner, I think the best approach is just being open to change distribution when convinient.
+Among possible sources that I can recommend:

+1. Everything done by [Prof. Håkan Nilsson](http://www.tfd.chalmers.se/~hani/), but specifically the material of the course [CFD with OpenSource Software](https://www.tfd.chalmers.se/~hani/kurser/OS_CFD/)
+2. The material created by ESI (which is now part of Keysight), which is directly maintaining [this distribution](https://www.openfoam.com/news/main-news/openfoam-v2506), for instance the ["3 weeks" series](https://wiki.openfoam.com/index.php?title=%223_weeks%22_series).
+3. The free material of various consultancies, for instance [Wolf dynamics](https://www.wolfdynamics.com/), which is a spin-off of the University of Genoa (here you can find their)
+4. There are text books that refer directly to OpenFOAM, for instance: [The Finite Volume Method in Computational Fluid Dynamics, 2016, Moukalled, Mangani, Darwish](https://link.springer.com/book/10.1007/978-3-319-16874-6)

-## Step 0
+## Step 0: the classical beginning

 Our first tutorial, the classic (lid-driven) cavity with the legacy solver *icoFoam*.